iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

 this command compares all existing metric files currently present in the
 <abbr>workspace</abbr> (uncommitted changes) with the latest committed version.

-The metrics files to compare can be limited with the `--targets` option.
-Targets can also be directories (with the `-R` option), so that DVC recursively shows changes for all metric files in it.

 The differences shown by this command include the new value, and numeric difference (delta) from the previous value of metrics (with 3-digit accuracy).
 They're calculated between two commits (hash, branch, tag, or any